-- I then used the balong-usbload utility to put the stick into a special, non-persistent download mode (note the use of sudo, the balong utilities need to run as root):
+- I then used the balong-usbdload utility to put the stick into a special, non-persistent download mode (note the use of sudo, the balong utilities need to run as root):

-- Afterwards I could flash the stick firmware:
+- Afterwards I could flash the stick firmware with balong_flash:

 And that’s it!
 Note that I didn’t select that particular stick firmware version intentionally.
 I haven’t found a changelog of some kind between the different firmware revisions yet.